-Lone Survivor meets Marley & Me in this inspiring buddy memoir of an extraordinary service dog whose enduring love brought a wounded soldier back to life.
+Lone Survivor meets Marley & Me in this “inspiring and very moving” (Bear Grylls, host of the hit TV show Man vs. Wild) memoir of an extraordinary service dog whose enduring love brought a wounded soldier back to life.

-A decade ago, Special Forces warrior Jason Morgan parachuted into the Central American jungle on an anti-narcotics raid.
+A decade ago, special forces warrior Jason Morgan parachuted into the Central American jungle on an antinarcotics raid.
 He’d served with the famous Night Stalkers on countless such missions.
-This one turned out very different.
-Months later, he regained consciousness in a US military hospital, with no memory of how he’d gotten there.
+This one was different.
+Months later, he regained consciousness in a U.S. military hospital with no memory of how he’d gotten there.
 The first words he heard were from his surgeon telling him he would never walk again.
-The determined soldier responded: “Sir, yes, I will.”
+The determined soldier responded, “Sir, yes, I will.”

 After multiple surgeries, unbearable chronic pain, and numerous setbacks, Morgan was finally making progress when his wife left him and their three young sons.
 He was a single father confined to a wheelchair and tortured by his pain.
 At this very dark, very low point, Morgan found light: Napal, the black Labrador who would change his life forever.

-A Dog Called Hope is the incredible story of a remarkable service dog who brought a devastated warrior back from the brink.
-It is the story of one funny, lovable dog’s power to heal a family and teach a wounded man how to be a true father.
-It is the story of an amazing dog with boundless loyalty who built bridges between his wheelchair-bound battle buddy and the rest of able-bodied humankind.
-It is the story of how one very special dog gave a man’s life true meaning.
+A Dog Called Hope is the incredible story of a service dog who brought a devastated warrior back from the brink and taught him how to be a true father.
+It is the story of Napal, who built bridges between his wheelchair-bound battle buddy and the rest of able-bodied humankind.
+It is the story of Jason, who found life’s true meaning with the help of his faithful companion.
 Humorous, intensely moving, and uplifting, Jason and Napal’s heartwarming tale will brighten any day and lift every heart.

 Originally from Texas, Jason Morgan served as an Air Force Weather Specialist with the 10th Combat Weather Squadron, a Special Forces unit, before joining the 160th Special Operations Aviation Regiment (SOAR), more commonly known as the Night Stalkers.
 He now works to raise the profile of service dog availability for wounded warriors and others, campaigns for disability awareness, competes in a variety of Paralympics sports, speaks at veteran events, and raises three teenage boys.